|Dr Peter Williams|

 MBChB, BMedSci, DCH, (PGCE), MRCGP

-'I was born in Essex and grew up in Sussex.
+'I was born in Essex at an early age and grew up in Sussex.
 I studied medicine in Sheffield, qualifying in 1994.
 After working in a variety of hospitals, mainly in A&E departments, and training to teach, I started GP training in Winchester in 2000, qualifying in 2003.

 |Dr Andrew Leviston|